 This Economics course covers basic macro and micro-economic concepts as well as matters of personal finance.
-Areas of study include scarcity, economic systems, demand, supply, price, business structures, market types, economic stability, international trade, banking and the Federal Reserve System, as well as monetary and fiscal policy.
-Along with traditional classroom work there will be many projects and simulations done in small groups and individually.
-Students will concentrate on the necessary skills for academic success including writing, listening, analyzing concepts and ideas individually and collaboratively in small groups, and developing oral presentations and research projects.
-The comprehensive level goals are to develop higher level reading, verbal, writing, and study skills and content knowledge; to develop abstract, complex language and concepts through application to problem solving; to prepare students who plan on post-secondary education, including four year colleges.
+Areas of study include scarcity, economic systems, American free enterprise, demand, supply, price, market types, business structures, money and monetary policy, economic growth and challenges, taxes and fiscal policy, financial markets, international trade, and financial literacy skills.
+Students will concentrate on the necessary skills for academic success including writing, listening, analyzing concepts and ideas individually and collaboratively in small groups through traditional classwork and simulations.
+In this course, students will enhance their skills in the areas of comprehension, analysis, research, and evaluation.
+The level goals are to develop higher level reading, verbal, writing, and study skills and content knowledge; to develop abstract, complex language and concepts through application to problem solving; to prepare students who plan on post-secondary education, including four-year colleges.

 20217.
-ECONOMICS Honors
+ECONOMICS

 This Economics course covers basic macro and micro-economic concepts as well as matters of personal finance.
-Areas of study include scarcity, economic systems, demand, supply, price, business structures, market types, economic stability, international trade, banking and the Federal Reserve System, as well as monetary and fiscal policy.
-Along with traditional classroom work there will be many projects and simulations done collaboratively and individually.
+Areas of study include scarcity, economic systems, American free enterprise, demand, supply, price, market types, business structures, money and monetary policy, economic growth and challenges, taxes and fiscal policy, financial markets, international trade, and financial literacy skills.
 The honors level goals are to develop advanced thinking, reading, verbal and writing skills; to develop understanding of complex concepts and themes through extensive investigation and sophisticated language and subject matter; to prepare students who plan to attend a four-year college.
-Students must be able to conduct complex research projects and apply skills and concepts independently.
+Students will be expected to work both individually and collaboratively in small groups on traditional classwork, simulations, and projects.
+Students must be able to self-advocate, communicate with their peers and teach, participate in discussions, and conduct complex research projects and apply skills and concepts independently.
 This course requires a summer project.